dnsimple/dnsimple-support/content/articles/recovering-deleted-domain.markdown

 # Recovering a Deleted Domain

 <warning>
 When recovering a domain, we won't be able to recover your DNS records.
-We recommend you keep a copy [of your zone file](/articles/zone-files/#exporting-records-to-a-zone-file) before deleting any domain from DNSimple.
+We recommend making a copy [of your zone file](/articles/zone-files/#exporting-records-to-a-zone-file) before deleting any domain from DNSimple.
 </warning>

 ## The domain was registered with DNSimple
 When you [delete a domain](/articles/deleting-domain) that you registered through DNSimple from your account, the domain is still present in the registry (you can verify this by running [a WHOIS lookup](https://dnsimple.com/whois)).
-The domain will remain registered and belong to you until the registry deletes it, once expired.
+The domain will remain registered and belong to you until it expires and the registry deletes it.

 <div class="section-steps" markdown="1">
 ##### To recover a registered domain